Alexanderamiri/Alexanderamiri/README.md

 ### About my GitHub
 In my Golden-voyage repository you will find mostly python with some java and c++ code I've written over the course of my physics bachelor degree.
-It's mostly dense numerical analysis ranging from a couple of dozen lines to a couple of hundred.
+It's mostly dense numerical analysis ranging from a couple of dozen to a couple of hundred lines of code.